DIGITALAX/digitalax-contracts/smart-contracts/PRIMARY_AUCTION_FLOW.md

 ### Primary Auction flow

-The contract `DigitialAuction` is responsible for handling the primary sale of parent NFTs.
+The contract `DigitalaxAuction` is responsible for handling the primary sale of parent NFTs.
 The auction itself only deals with ERC-721 tokens, also known as `Parent` tokens.

 Parent tokens can however hold other ERC-1155 tokens, also known as `Child` tokens.